 But, let’s not forget you’re in a resort, so inflated resort prices apply.
 You might find yourself paying 40% more for the same meal as you might get in your home town, if not more, so if you are looking for a cheap Center Parks holiday, it is wise to self cater.

 One of the most wonderful things for parents about a stay at Center Parcs is the fact the there are numerous indoor and outdoor play areas throughout each resort which are all set adjacent to restaurants and bars.
 All the resorts have numerous play areas, including outdoor and soft play.
 Woburn Forest Bedfordshire features the largest Subtropical Swimming Paradise with excellent pools for toddlers and a pirate ship to explore for younger children.

 4. Longford Forest, Ireland

-The 395-acre site in Newcastle Wood, County Longford in Ireland opened in 2019 and this Center Parc is home to 460 self-catering lodges, plus all the usual Center Parcs offerings.
-While this is one of the cheaper Center Parcs, once you have taken into account the cost of getting to Ireland from the UK, this is rarely the best deal.
+The 395-acre site in Newcastle Wood, County Longford in Ireland, opened in 2019, and this Center Parc is home to 460 self-catering lodges, plus all the usual Center Parcs offerings.
+While this is one of the cheaper Center Parcs, once you have considered the cost of getting to Ireland from the UK, this is rarely the best deal.

 The opening of Longford Forest means Center Parcs now offers 4,813 units of accommodation, including apartments and self-catering lodges, across the UK.
 The facilities at Center Parc’s sixth UK resort include more than 460 self-catering lodges, a Subtropical Swimming Paradise, a spa, shops, restaurants, and leisure activities.